 At the time of Christ’s crucifixion, the dogwood tree was a large, strong tree.
 Chosen to serve as the cross, the tree was greatly distressed.
 Sensing this, Jesus determined that the dogwood tree would never again grow large enough to become a cross.
 The dogwood tree blooms in the spring, often at Easter.
 Its blossom forms a cross and suggests the appearance of stained nail prints on the edge of each petal and a crown of thorns in the center of each flower.

-If you love learning about different legends, symbols and traditions than you might enjoy flipping through the pages of Bronner’s updated edition of Ornament Legends, Symbols & Traditions guide with custom art by Bronner’s artist Connie Larsen, which explores 100 of the special legends and symbols that have inspired the beautiful ornaments sold at Bronner’s CHRISTmas Wonderland.
+If you love learning about different legends, symbols and traditions then you might enjoy flipping through the pages of Bronner’s updated edition of Ornament Legends, Symbols & Traditions guide with custom art by Bronner’s artist Connie Larsen, which explores 100 of the special legends and symbols that have inspired the beautiful ornaments sold at Bronner’s CHRISTmas Wonderland.

 Ready to get started with your own collection of legends, symbols and traditions?
 Bronner’s has the perfect set to help!